renanigt/marketplace_api/README.md

 # marketplace_api

-Simple Ruby on Rails API simulating a Marketplace
+Simple Ruby on Rails API simulating a Marketplace.